 Employers have a lot of leeway when deciding who they should and should not hire.
 Unless an applicant is being discriminated against because of race, age, gender, or ethnicity, there is very little the applicant can complain about later on.
 And because users of social networking sites can typically control what is posted and who is able to view these postings, the responsibility to maintain privacy lies completely with the user.

 So, the moral of the story: if you are a new college grad, and you're looking for a job, make sure there isn't anything up on your profile that might jeopardize your chances with a prospective employer.

 Related to Employers Are Viewing Your Profile on Social Networking Sites

 Online social networking took off with the advent of MySpace and Facebook.
 Who would have guessed hiring managers are checking...

 A recently released study from the Center for Community College Student Engagement explores a key issue for 2-year...

-Students working towards a degree in networking and telecommunications learn about the installation, design and management of...
+Read about programs in networking and telecommunications, which include training in the installation, design and management of...